declarativesystems/pdqtest/README.md

     ref: 'mybranch'
 ```

+##### Notes:
+* The filename is `fixtures.yml` NOT `.fixtures.yml`.
+The leading dot had to be removed to avoid `puppetlabs_spec_helper` also detecting the file and trying to use it.
+* The file format of `.fixtures.yml` and `fixtures.yml` for specifing git repositories is identical
-Note that only the repositories section of the file will be processed as we do not use `puppetlabs_spec_helper` to do this for us.
+* Only the repositories section of the file will be processed as we do not use `puppetlabs_spec_helper` to do this for us.

 ### All tests
 If you just want to run all tests: